Prymaldark/BuilderBotStart/README.md

 * Repair Kits quantity
 * When Industrial Revolution is active
   * Choose your repair kit type.
-  * Use Clockwork Punkbots.
+  * Use Clockwork Punkbots or standard Construction Robots.
-  * Starting fuel for your personal reactors.
+  * Select how much fuel for your personal reactors you will start with.
   * Begin with a Monowheel.
-    * Start with fuel for your sweet ride.
+    * Start with fuel, of customizable type and quantity, for your sweet ride.

 No technology is unlocked.
 No existing items are changed.
 No new items are added.